 Next, we use the fixed effects specification described in Equation 3, which controls for time-invariant unobservables associated with neighborhoods.
 These unobservables can be the source of bias that leads to the counterintuitive results found in the cross-sectional specifications.
 The fixed effects specification uses all houses in a buffer; we consider buffers of 1000, 2000, 3000, and 5000 meters to demonstrate robustness.
 We also include controls for year fixed effects, house attributes, and the real estate tax rate.
-The results of the fixed effects specification, described in Table XIII, differ strikingly from the cross-sectional results, with increases in house prices from cleanup that range between 6.24% and 11.1%, depending on the size of the buffer.32
+The results of the fixed effects specification, described in Table XIII, differ strikingly from the cross-sectional results, with statistically significant increases in house prices from cleanup that range between 8.42% and 11.5%, depending on the size of the buffer.
+Standard errors are clustered at the brownfield level.
+Limiting the comparison to within-house differences with property-level fixed effects, we find that cleanup yields a statistically significant increase in house values of 9.26% at the 5% level using standard errors clustered at the brownfield site.